Below is a rough translation and some preliminary notes regarding John

 see Jesus.

-The verb “glorify” plays a key role in John.
+The verb “glorify” also plays a key role in John.
 Remembering the prologue that

 states, “And the Word became flesh and lived among us, and we have seen his